imlucas/mott/README.md

 # mott

+A build tool for writing awesome multiplatform apps in Javascript and HTML.

 [![Build Status](https://secure.travis-ci.org/exfm/mott.png)](http://travis-ci.org/exfm/mott)

 This is still a very early release as we're still doing some housekeeping but have a